autokitteh/autokitteh/tests/acceptance/README.md

 See the `triggers` section in the [autokitteh.yaml](./autokitteh.yaml) file.

-Note tha all entry-point handler functions print the received event, but they don't use the event's data payload.
+Note that all entry-point handler functions print the received event, but they don't use the event's data payload.

 ## API Calls as Manual Runs